Jbleezy/BO2-Reimagined/README.md

 * Initial perk is no longer always Quick Revive in solo
 * Initial perk no longer always spawns in the starting area in solo
 * Initial perk spawns at round 1 in coop
-* Perks spawn every 5th round
+* Perks spawn every 5 rounds

 ### Die Rise
 * Removed key